MicrosoftDocs/dynamics365smb-docs/business-central/ai-faq.md

 Users should consider the AI-generated text as a suggestion that must be reviewed and edited for accuracy before it's publicly available.

-### Why isn't Copilot available to me on items in Business Central?
+### Why isn't Copilot available for marketing text on my items in Business Central?

 For Copilot to be available, the following requirements must be met: